 If you’re like many people who dive into a real estate career, you picked the field because it’s known for its flexibility.
 Maybe you wanted to care for family members or be home for young children.
 Maybe you thought you’d have more time to get involved in your community or to focus on other pursuits.

-Here are some tips to help you find the work-life balance you need:
+Here are some tips to help you find the work-life balance as a real estate agent:

 1. Prioritize Your Goals